sendsay-ru/sendsay-api-python/README.rst

     def track_process(resp, status_msg):
         print('---- %s' % status_msg) # Print a status message for example

-    # Waiting for the end of the process with status tracking
+    # Waiting for the end of the process

     result = api.track_wait(
         response,